Improving wellbeing so the beat can go on

 - Smoking cessation

 How does the Cardiac Rehab Program work?

 The program generally spans three months, with sessions of two or three times a week (usually 36 sessions over a 12-week time period).
-The length of your program may depend upon your goals, the progress of your recovery or your physician’s recommendation.
+The length of your program may depend upon your goals as well as the progress of your recovery or your physician’s recommendation.